 What would it look like if we shared that power?

-The story does what the best stories do: captures moving, universal feeling through a vivid, specific moment or journey.
+The story captures a universal feeling through a vivid, specific moment or journey.
 And it does so because it’s told in only the way Emmanuel could tell it.

 This is not “my” story.
 This is Emmanuel’s story.